Javonte Williams Player Prop Bets for NFL Week 10 | Denver vs. Philadelphia 11/14/2021

 Matchup vs. Philadelphia

-- In terms of defending against the run, the Eagles are 20th in the NFL, giving up 119.7 yards per game.
+- In terms of defending against the run, the Eagles are 20th in the league, allowing 119.7 yards per game.

-- This season the Eagles have allowed 10 rushing TDs.
-They are ranked 23rd in the NFL in that category.
+- The Eagles have allowed 10 rushing touchdowns, 23rd in the league.

 Recent Performances